data2health/contributor-attribution-model/docs/source/index.rst

    sphinx-quickstart on Tue Sep  3 09:48:09 2019.

-Welcome to the Contributor Attribution Model !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Welcome to the Contributor Attribution Model !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-| The **Contributor Attribution Model (CAM) Specification** is a standard developed within the `Center for Data to Health <https://github.com/data2health>`_ (CD2H) `Architecting Attribution <https://github.com/data2health/architecting_attribution>`_ project.
-It provides a **simple and tightly scoped specification** for representing information about contributions made to research-related artifacts - for example how, when, and in what context a curator contributed to a gene annotation record.
-| It is intended to be **used as a modular component of broader data models** that support data collection and curation systems, to facilitate reliable and consistent exchange of computable contribution metadata.
+The **Contributor Attribution Model (CAM) Specification** is a standard developed within the `Center for Data to Health <https://github.com/data2health>`_ (CD2H) `Architecting Attribution <https://github.com/data2health/architecting_attribution>`_ project.
+It provides a **simple and tightly scoped data model** for representing information about contributions made to research-related artifacts - for example when, why, and how a curator contributed to a gene annotation record.
+This core model is intended to be **used as a modular component of broader data models** that support data collection and curation systems, to facilitate reliable and consistent exchange of computable contribution metadata.
+Additional components of the CAM specification support implementation of the model, data collection, and ontology-based query and analysis of contribution metadata.

 The final CAM Specification will be comprised of the following **six components**.
 More information about each can be found using the links below, or navigating the **Site Contents** menu to the left.

 1. A format-agnostic :ref:`information-model` of the domain.
-2. A formal :ref:`JSON-LD schema <json-schema>` specification of the Information Model. ``coming soon``
+2. A formal :ref:`JSON-LD schema <json-schema>` serialization of the Information Model. ``coming soon``
 3. A :ref:`TSV format and curation template <tsv-format>`, based on the Information Model. ``coming soon``
 4. :ref:`Ontologies <ontologies>` and :ref:`LD-Context Mappings <ld-context>` to support creation of RDF linked data. ``coming soon``
 5. A :ref:`code library and services <code-and-services>` to support data creation and format interchange. ``coming soon``